Victowolf/Meditrack-bytebattle-A.I.M/README.md

-# Medora: Multi-Role Healthcare Management Dashboard
+# Meditrack: Multi-Role Healthcare Management Dashboard

-Medora is a secure, scalable, and modular web-based Enterprise Resource Management (ERM) system designed for modern healthcare institutions.
+Meditrack is a blockchain secured, scalable, and modular web-based Enterprise Resource Management (ERM) system designed for modern healthcare institutions.
 It supports role-based access control and provides specialized dashboards for administrators, doctors, nurses, and patients.

 ## 🚀 Features